kyma-project/cloud-manager/docs/user/resources/04-80-azure-redis-instance.md

 The `AzureRedisInstance.cloud-resources.kyma-project.io` is a namespace-scoped custom resource (CR).
 It describes the Azure Cache for Redis instance.
 Once the instance is provisioned, a Kubernetes Secret with endpoint and credential details is provided in the same namespace.
-By default, the created auth Secret has the same name as the AzureRedisInstance.
+By default, the created auth Secret has the same name as AzureRedisInstance.

 The current implementation supports the Premium tier, which is explained in detail on the [Azure Cache for Redis overview page](https://azure.microsoft.com/en-us/products/cache).